dchandnani/react-app/README.md

 Same as above

 ## Set up client
-From client directory, run: yarn start
+From client directory, run:
+npm i --save-dev npm-watch
+npm run watch

+In separate command prompt run: yarn start

 Now, navigate to localhost:3000 (this is where the client react server is running) That's it!
 Now any changes you make to the client or server will show without requiring you to build client each time